tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 To debug your Docker image locally, install Docker for your operating system / distro.
 For Windows and macOS, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 To build your Docker image, use the following command in your project directory.
-Substitute the placeholder `<your_image_name>` with a name for image:
+Substitute the placeholder `<your_image_name>` with a name for your image:

 ```sh
 docker build -t <your_image_name> .